NHirose/learning-language-navigation/README.md

 - `./deployment/src/navigate.sh`: [TODO]script that deploys a trained GNM/ViNT/NoMaD model on the robot to navigate to a desired goal in the generated topological graph.
 Please see relevant sections below for configuration settings.
 - `./deployment/src/explore.sh`: [TODO]script that deploys a trained NoMaD model on the robot to randomly explore its environment.
 Please see relevant sections below for configuration settings.

+### Data
+We train our model with the following datasets.
+We annotate the publicly available robot navigation dataset as well as the in-the-wild videos such as YouTube.
+In addition, we collect the videos by holding the shperical camera and walking around and annotate them by our method.
+We publish all annotated labels and corresponding images [here](https://drive.google.com/file/d/1ZwSKwhamq8XmF4mcFNisp9H7YX5kQZ6e/view?usp=sharing).
+Note that we provide the python code to download and save the images from the YouTube instead of providing the images, due to the copyright.
+- Robot navigation dataset (GO Stanford2, GO Stanford4, and SACSoN)
+- Human-walking dataset
+- YouTube tour dataset

+Followings are the steps to use our dataset on our training code.
+1. Set up the conda environment:
+    ```
+    conda env create -f train/train_environment.yml
+    ```
+2. Source the conda environment:
+    ```
+    conda activate vint_train

 ## Train

 This subfolder contains code for processing datasets and training models from your own data.